 Whilst we deeply respect those who have walked a different path, we practice believer’s baptism in our large indoor pool.
 This shows that each person makes their own mind up about whether or not they’re Christians.
 A baptism like that is a vivid and powerful expression of a person’s deep-

-We have a modest but hopeful Sunday School and especially welcome children to our services.
-We might have a children’s story or song, and then we run activities in the office nearby for those too young to enjoy a sermon.
-There’s also an area for babies and toddlers at the back of the main sanctuary -
+We especially welcome children to our services.
+We might have a children’s story or song, there’s also an area for babies and toddlers at the back of the main sanctuary -

 Naturally we work with other Christians, if good stuff is going on we like to get involved.
 So we belong to Churches Together in Earlsdon and Chapelfields, the Heart of England Baptist Association and the Baptist Union of Great Britain.
 Our premises are used by a wide range of community groups and we run a lunch club for older people every Wednesday.
 We also have a weekly Bible study group and support various uniformed organisations.